Saipavanganesh/React/README.md

 # React
-This is a repostiroy that has React code.
+This is a reposotory that has React code.